SOZO Addiction Recovery Center Inc

 SOZO Addiction Recovery Center Inc - Jessieville, AR

-Sozo Addiction Recovery Center Inc is a dual diagnosis treatment facility located at 243 Nathan Terrace in the 71949 zip code in Jessieville, AR.
+Sozo Addiction Recovery Center Inc is a substance and mental health treatment center located at 243 Nathan Terrace in the 71949 zip code in Jessieville, AR.
 It is operated by a private non-profit organization.
-Some of the treatment approaches used by Sozo Addiction Recovery Center Inc include anger management, counseling for substance abuse and relapse prevention.
-Sozo Addiction Recovery Center Inc provides partial hospitalization, residential long term rehab and intensive outpatient treatment program.
-It also provides residential treatment for substance use, transitional housing and inpatient treatment for co-occurring mental health and substance use disorders.
+Some of the treatment approaches used by Sozo Addiction Recovery Center Inc include motivational interviewing, trauma counseling and relapse prevention.
+Sozo Addiction Recovery Center Inc provides 30 and 60 day inpatient rehab programs, intensive outpatient treatment and long term rehab.
+It also provides inpatient treatment for co-occurring mental health and substance use disorders, transitional and sober living and residential treatment for substance use.

 Address: 243 Nathan Terrace, Jessieville, AR 71949